Velythyl/jetsonbot/README.md

 https://github.com/Technica-Corporation/Tegra-Docker

 Basically, by simply plugging all the files needed for CUDA into the docker, since the host is also aarch65, everything works fine!

+# Pytorch inside the docker

+Well.
+This is awkward.
+We can't use CUDA inside a docker because we're on ARM64, so we're hacking it up at runtime.
+But to install torchvision, we need CUDA at install time.

+We're doing the following: create the docker image with a `docker build`.
+Then, make the docker run a script that installs torch during a `docker run`.

+Then, use `docker commit`.
+Tada!
+Torch installed.